i02sopop/gotemplate/README.md

 make
 ```

-and it will generate the binary in `bin/arch/gotemplate`, being arch your computer architecture.
+and it will generate the binary in `bin/amd64/gotemplate`.
 To run the tests you should run:

 ```
 make tests